Roubish/Roubish/README.md

 ## Some About Me !&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px">

-- 👨🏽‍💻 I am Currently working on imporving my AI, ML and Deep Learning skills
+- 👨🏽‍💻 I am Currently working on imporving my AI, ML, NLP and Deep Learning skills
 - 💬 My all work in Machine Learning Look into My Repo.
 - 🏄‍ Always into learning new things and looking to contribute to open source as much as possible
 - 💬 Reach me, ask me anything & anytime, I will be happy to help (+91 7858892005)